 The closest full grocery store is Foodland, which is about 25 minutes away towards Hilo.
 If you’re staying for more than a few days, it’s well worth the trip to stock up.
-(Pro tip: you don’t need Foodland’s loyalty card to get the promotional prices.
-Just enter your phone number at check-out).

 The closest restaurant outside of KMC is in Volcano House hotel, which is also within the Park (about a mile away).
 It’s pricey but has incredible views of the crater from the dining room.

 What to Do While Staying at KMC

 You could easily spend a week or more at KMC enjoying the Camp itself, the national park, and the many things to do on the Big Island.
 Here are a few ideas to get you started!

 Explore Hawaii Volcanoes National Park

 Needless to say, KMC’s great location makes it extremely convenient to explore this incredible national park.
 Stop by the Visitor Center to get an overview of the Park and decide what you want to see and do.

 If you like to hike, put Kilauea Iki Trail at the top of your list!
 Hike through the rainforest down to the floor of the Iki crater, which had a massive eruption in 1959.
 You can walk across the entire crater through this other-worldly landscape that is a mix of hardened lava and burgeoning plant life.

 Also, don’t miss a walk through the Thurston Lava Tube and the views along the Crater Rim Trail.
 The Park also has several other short day hikes.